DangViTin/linuxlearn/book/part2-baremetal/ch11-ivt-dcd-image.md

 | BootData.length | `0x000C0000` = 768 KB | |

 This U-Boot image loads to DRAM at `0x8077C000`.
 It must include a DCD, because DDR is not initialized when the ROM starts loading.
 The DCD lives at address `0x8077042C` *after* the image is loaded.
 The ROM walks the DCD from there as part of its load sequence.
 (We will dissect DCD contents in Chapter 14.)
-> **DDR:** external DRAM that must be configured and trained before most software can run from it.

 ## 11.7  Lab